dolphjs/core/README.md

 const nodeEnv = process.env.NODE_ENV;
 ```

 - `mongodb connection params` is only used if your making use of a mongodb database.
 It is an object with two fields: `url` and `options` which are the mongodb url and mongodb options respectively.
-If your making use of another databse or don't want to connect it through mongodb, you can connect it outside the function and also set the `url` param to `false`.
+If your making use of another databse or don't want to connect it through mongodb, you can connect it outside the function and also set the `url` param to `false`:

 ```javascript
 const mongoConfig = {